dellacql/Tally/README.md

 # Tally Blockchain Project
 Tally is a minimal blockchain implementation with wallet support, transaction signing, a simple CLI, and a Flask-based node server.
+Tally is initialized with the full quantity of coin available.
+Instead of mining new tokens the existing coin is divided infinitely into new accounts.
+No coin is ever created or detroyed making verification and security simpler while ensuring price is not contaminated by exogenous costs.
 This project is ideal for learning or prototyping a basic UTXO-less (account-based) ledger.
 ________________________________________
 ## Features
   * Password-Encypted Wallets: Generate and safely store multiple accounts; private keys are encrypted with user-provided passwords using robust AES-GCM.